Check out the new Research Courses page!

 Students are encouraged to pursue an Honors Contract to take other BMME courses for honors credit.

 UNC students can request an underload (fewer than 12 credit hours) in their final semester at UNC.
 Be aware that underloading can affect financial aid, student load repayment, and student health insurance, so you should look into those effects before deciding to underload.
-Application instructions are found here.
+Here are instructions for how to underload.

 UNC students can request an overload (more than 18 credit hours in fall or spring, or more than 9 credit hours in a summer session) through UNC General Academic Advising.
-Deadlines and instructions are found here.
+Here are instructions for requesting an overload.

 You must contact UNC General Academic Advising to declare a second major or minor.
 Talk to your BME Advisor about how the major or minor will affect your BME course plan and if you have enough time to complete it before graduation.